Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Then he couldn’t.

 *Now* they had to worry about leaving trace.
-Broken branches and soft needle litter could carry a track, and even if those tracks were covered…
+Broken branches and soft needle litter could carry a track, and even if those tracks were covered...

 Humans couldn’t see the light-way by themselves.
 But they *did* know about it, called it *‘polar-eye*-zay-*shun,’* and had made glasses that could let them see it pretty good.
 And with the right *pro*-gramming, their drones and cameras could see it so well, they could see where a man had covered his trail by the pattern it made in the light-way.
 Learning how to cover a trail without leaving *that* sign had been a big team effort.